 Keyword Based Logout Detection

 Keyword Based Logout Detection is a mechanism that determines whether a logout has occurred when it detects certain keywords in an HTTP response.
-These keywords are not on the login page, but on the page that is logged out.
+These keywords are not on the page that can be accessed with a valid session, but on the page that is logged out.

 Netsparker will make suggestions to you automatically based on the patterns on the page, but you can also configure them manually.